msteinbeck/tinyspline/README.md

 <a name="structure" />
 ###Project Structure
-The core of TinySpline is written in ANSI C and consists of the files [tinyspline.h](https://github.com/retuxx/tinyspline/blob/master/library/tinyspline.h) and [tinyspline.c](https://github.com/retuxx/tinyspline/blob/master/library/tinyspline.c).
+The core of TinySpline has been implemented in ANSI C and consists of the files [tinyspline.h](https://github.com/retuxx/tinyspline/blob/master/library/tinyspline.h) and [tinyspline.c](https://github.com/retuxx/tinyspline/blob/master/library/tinyspline.c).